 Penang or Malacca?
 Which one should you visit?
-Both Malacca (or Melaka) and Georgetown (in Penang) are UNESCO World Heritage cities since 2008, and some of the most interesting cities within Malaysia.
-They were nominated together as the “historic cities of the Straits of Malacca”.
+Both Malacca (or Melaka) and Georgetown (in Penang) are UNESCO World Heritage cities since 2008 and are some of the most exciting cities in Malaysia.
+They were nominated as the “historic cities of the Straits of Malacca.”

-According to UNESCO itself, ” Malacca and Georgetown have developed over 500 years of trading and cultural exchanges between East and West in the Straits of Malacca.
+According to UNESCO, ” Malacca and Georgetown have developed over 500 years of trading and cultural exchanges between East and West in the Straits of Malacca.
 The influences of Asia and Europe have endowed the towns with a specific multicultural heritage that is both tangible and intangible.“

 These two cities, however, are 500 km away from each other and in different directions from Kuala Lumpur.
-The location makes most travelers struggling to decide if should they visit Malacca or Georgetown!
+The location makes most travelers struggle to decide if they should visit Malacca or Georgetown!

 Malacca vs Penang